sbuss/gospell/README.md

 Warnings & Caveats
 ==================
-The spelling suggestions are rudimentary and don't rank results in a good order (which is to say the ranking is arbitrary).
+The spelling suggestions are rudimentary and only rank by distance and lexicographic order.
+Support for weighting words differently is TBD.

 Memory and performance both seem ok, but I haven't done any tuning.